MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-premium-trial.md

 - End-to-end encryption
 - Options for who can record the meeting

 These options are available to meeting organizers with a Teams Premium license.
-(Watermarks must be enabled by a Teams administrator before meeting organizers can use them.)

 Teams Premium also includes custom meeting templates and additional options for sensitivity labels that can be used to control many of the [meeting settings that are available to meeting organizers](https://support.microsoft.com/office/53261366-dbd5-45f9-aae9-a70e6354f88e), including those listed above.